Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Wilson has had three or more receptions in three of the last four games.
-In a 31-27 loss at Indianapolis on Oct.
-12, he caught four passes for 44 yards.
-The model projects 3.3 receptions, giving this a 4 out of 5 rating.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 4.61x:
+Smith has played well against teams with a winning record.
+In fact, he has gone over his pass completions market in four of his last five games against teams above .500, averaging 24.8 pass completions per game.
+The model projects 21.5 completions, giving this a 4 out of 5 rating.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.48x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.